 General

+The Contractor is responsible for all disinfection required to complete the Work.

 The Contractor shall furnish all disinfecting chemicals, mixing equipment, temporary service connections, testing plugs or caps, pressure pumps, pipe connections, isolation valves, pressure gauges, thrust supports, valves for expelling air (automatic and/or manual), pumping to the required test pressure, dewatering the line or structure and flushing, all other required equipment and all labour required for hydrostatic testing, flushing, draining and disinfecting pipes and reservoirs.

 The Region will provide, free of charge, the quantity of water required for one hydrostatic test and disinfection.
 Any water required for further testing or re-testing will be at the Contractor's expense.